Embodied Depth Psychotherapy

 Carried Forward

-Reinforced Through Relationships, Culture & Experience
+Reinforced Through Relationships & Experience

 Thoughts · Stories · Emotions · Sensations · Impulses